-As many Military Service Members know, relationships with your teammates are a key measure of performance.
+As many Service Members know, relationships with your teammates are a key measure of performance.
 Close relationships defined by loyalty and shared values (often called “cohesion”) help teams communicate, stay motivated, and perform well.

 But relationships that are “too close”—including any that are prioritized over the mission—can hurt morale and overall performance.
 Any relationship that risks readiness or safety can be a problem.
 While “too close” relationships can occur anywhere, you might be at even greater risk if you're deployed, especially if you’re living in close quarters or isolated areas.